gincoat/gincoat.github.io/docs/cache.md

 title: Cache
 ---

-Gincoat uses `Redis` for cache, to enable the cache features to set the attribute`Cache` to in `config/features.go` to `true`, then add Redis connection information in the `.env` file.
+Condor uses `Redis` for cache, to enable the cache features to set the attribute`Cache` to in `config/features.go` to `true`, then add Redis connection information in the `.env` file.
 ```bash

 #################################